scipy-conference/scipy_proceedings/papers/chris_drake/chris_drake.rst

 data representations.
 Even with Python's strength in scientific computing, it has largely failed to penetrate this space.
-In short, to paraphrase the immortal words of *the* Bruce Dickinson, EDA needs more Python!
+In short, to paraphrase the immortal words of Bruce Dickinson, EDA needs more Python!

 This paper surveys some of the features and applications of